 The game does allow for third-parties, but they are limited to ‘Independent’ runs, such as George Wallace or John Anderson, rather than a reflection of the myriad of third-parties in the US.
 Meaning, you can’t have strong Independent and strong Libertarian candidates running at the same time – three-way races are the maximum.
 Of course, taken in context of functional reality, this makes sense, even today.
 That said, I always through it would be interesting to create a crazy, 4-or-more-way “What If” contest to become PotUS.

-Campaign management is the most frequent role played in President Elect.
+Campaign management is the role the player will most frequently take in President Elect games.
 Right off the bat, you’ll need to decide if you want to send either your Presidential or VP candidates on a trip overseas, selecting either a friendly, neutral, or unfriendly country, and for how many days.
 In my experience, the foreign trip is a total crapshoot that costs too many campaign resources, which also reduces the candidates ability to campaign.
 If you are going to send someone, make it the Veep.
 After that, you are into the game, which revolves around managing your candidates time and travel schedule.
 More than that, you are responsible for the campaigns limited supply of Political Action Points (PAP), a catch-all measure for the campaign’s finances, staff levels, etc. Woe to the third-party campaign, suffering it’s inherent structural disadvantages, receiving about 1/10th of major parties PAP’s.

 As campaign manager, the player guides their campaign through 9 weeks, each one representing a game turn.
 Every week, random events may occur, economic indicator reports, foreign events, etc. And, unlike Presidential campaigns these days, there are several opportunity for a debate, although a campaign can choose to not participate without appreciable consequences.
 In President Elect debates consist of 5 questions, and is only time in the game where the player shifts from the campaign manager role to the candidate.
 Since the candidate’s positions on these questions is already known through the candidate creation process, the game handles debates in an interesting, and, I think, elegant fashion.